 - failure to treat as a grievance any written statement/letter (e.g. a letter of resignation) which raises issues which could form the basis of a tribunal claim to which statutory procedures apply.
 This means that the employer must be alert to issues being raised in writing even if there is no mention of the word grievance.

 How we can help

-If you are an employer in the Dorchester area we will be more than happy to provide you with assistance or any additional information required on legal working in the UK.
-Please do not hesitate to contact us at Vatax Accounting LTD.
+If you are an employer in the Dorchester area we will be more than happy to provide you with assistance or any additional information required on dismissal procedures so please do contact us at Vatax Accounting LTD.